MrDayKwan/GRE-calculator/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The GRE Calculator can be used with all standard calculator functions, as well as the 'features' described above.
+The GRE Calculator can be used with all standard calculator functions, as well as:
+* Memory Addition, Recall and Clear buttons can be used to store and recall a number from the GRE Calculator memory, or clear the memory of any existing values.
+![GRE On-Screen Calculator Memory Demonstration][use-gif-memory]

+In addition, the following 'features' added to match the feel and function of the Classic GRE Calculator:
+* Digits and mathematical operations input using the user's keyboard do not enter onto the GRE Calculator display, only on-screen clicks of the GRE Calculator app provide input.
+* The only way to move the GRE Calculator on the view screen is to click and hold the Transfer Display button.
+* Display view of the GRE Calculator only displays 7 digits.
+If a number is evaluated that contains greater than 7 digits, the GRE Calculator will crash and display an output of 0.
+![GRE On-Screen Calculator Use 2][use-gif-2]
+* The GRE Calculator always remains the top window and cannot be minimized.
 ![GRE On-Screen Calculator Use 1][use-gif-1]
-![GRE On-Screen Calculator Use 2][use-gif-2]

 _For more examples, please refer to the [Documentation](https://example.com)_